“I greatly rejoice in the Lord,”

-This is how the first three sentences of this Isaiah portion sounds when Sarah Leah, my sister, sang them to help me prepare.
+This is how the first three verses of this Isaiah portion sounds when Sarah Leah, my sister, sang them to help me prepare.

-Later, I will discuss the considerable age of the Hebrew text which by tradition was dictated to Moses on Mount Sinai.
+Later, I will discuss the considerable age of the Hebrew text.
 This text has been handed down in written form for hundreds of years by and from generation to generation.
 The original draft contains occasional errors which are not corrected lest the instinct to correct might lead to unwanted consequences.
 Instead, when a mistake does appear it’s correction appears immediately afterward in brackets.
 Here is an example from this haftorah.